dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Docker also gives you tools so you can share your application with others with ease.

-That is I think the most simplified explanation I could think of how to describe Docker to someone easily.
+That is I think the most simplified high level explanation I could think of how I would describe Docker to someone very briefly.

 There is obviously much more to Docker than I have managed to describe in that short description, but we will focus mostly on these aspects of Docker in this